From tweets to bombs, suspect's rage at Trump foes escalated

 A Facebook profile that appeared to belong to Sayoc featured videos and photos of him at multiple Trump rallies, including at least one in Florida.
 Several posts contained anti-Muslim statements.

+A high school soccer teammate, Tom Assam, 57, said he and Sayoc were “pretty good friends” at the time, though they lost touch after graduation.

+“He was a regular guy, not quiet, but he wasn’t outspoken or anything,” Assam said.

-He attended Brevard College in North Carolina and the University of North Carolina in Charlotte and played soccer for both schools, though he did not graduate either one, according to school representatives.
+Sayoc attended Brevard College in North Carolina and the University of North Carolina in Charlotte and played soccer for both schools, though he did not graduate either one, according to school representatives.

-From 1996 to 2002, he worked as a male exotic dancer for Gold Productions Inc, according to a company employee who declined to give his full name.
+From 1996 to 2002, he worked as a male exotic dancer for Gold Productions Inc, according to a company employee.

 Sayoc left to pursue a professional wrestling career and later started his own company.
 He is a promoter, booking agent and “live entertainment owner,” according to his LinkedIn profile.